jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 While their 14-page description of Interpreter is not technically wrong, it just feels incomplete.
 I suspect that many readers don't understand what the GoF were trying to convey.
 Their class diagram is correct, but it only hints at the potential of the pattern.
-It’s like a biology text book presenting stem cells without explaining how stem cells can become nerve cells, muscle cells, blood cells, etc.
+It’s like a biology textbook presenting stem cells without explaining how stem cells can become nerve cells, muscle cells, blood cells, etc.

 The GoF assume their readers have knowledge of programming language design, grammars, scanners, parsers, etc.
 These may have been reasonable assumptions in 1995 at the time of publication, but today’s software developers might not have the same foundations.